Lorazepam 2mg: Uses, Benefits, and Precautions

 Psychotherapy Approaches

-- Cognitive Behavioral Therapy (CBT):
+- Cognitive Behavioural Therapy (CBT):

 - Helps identify and change negative thought patterns